Notification of Incidents

 - damage exceeding 10% of the value of ANY vessel

 Note: Sailing Vessel Incident Report forms available from the RPAYC reception.
-If you incident occured whislt racing submit a Protest Form as well.
+If your incident occured whilst racing, submit a Protest Form as well.

 Roads & Maritime Services (RMS) Vessel Incident Report Form & Members Regulations Presentation